 Supplier questionnaires provide a platform for all other suppliers as they enable the supplier to demonstrate adherence to the high standards expected by J&E Hall.

-The impact of decisions on suppliers are discussed and evaluated by project managers, the purchasing team and the executive team in monthly management meetings.
-Communication and feedback from suppliers occurs place through the strategic meetings.
+The impact of decisions on suppliers are discussed and evaluated by project managers, the purchasing team and the company directors in monthly management meetings.
+Communication and feedback from suppliers occur through the strategic meetings.

 Customers